RouxRC/gazouilleur/LIST_COMMANDS.md

   + `answer <tweet_id> <@author text> [--nolimit] [--force]`

-     > Posts <text> as a status on Identi.ca and as a response to <tweet_id> on Twitter. &lt;text&gt; must include the @author of the tweet answered to except when answering myself. (--nolimit overrides the minimum 30 characters rule / --force overrides the restriction to mentions users I couldn't find on Twitter).
+     > Posts &lt;text&gt; as a status on Identi.ca and as a response to &lt;tweet_id&gt; on Twitter. &lt;text&gt; must include the @author of the tweet answered to except when answering myself. (--nolimit overrides the minimum 30 characters rule / --force overrides the restriction to mentions users I couldn't find on Twitter).
      > > restricted to /TWITTER

   + `answerlast <text> [--nolimit] [--force]`